EngincanV/presentations/README.md

 * [📆 May 9, 2024 / Details](https://abp.io/conference/2024)
 * [📜 Slides](ABP/Dotnet-Conf-2024)
 * [👨‍💻 Demo](https://github.com/EngincanV/SentimentAnalysisDemo)
-* The event is scheduled for May 9, 2024.
-You can buy a ticket from [here](https://abp.io/conference/2024).

 ### Explore the potential of code generation: ABP Suite (Online)